 Step-4: Name this DWORD as UseDefaultTile and double-click on it.

-Step-5: In the Value data section, assign 1 and click OK to Set Default Account Picture to All Users in Windows 10.
+Step-5: In the Value data section, type 1 and click OK to Set Default Account Picture to All Users in Windows 11 or 10.
 Lastly, restart the PC and you can notice the changes being effective.

 Note – To revert back the changes, set the value as 0 and then you can change the account picture as per preference.